What Is Inositol?

 Inositol, also known as myo-inositol, is a carbocyclic sugar that the human body naturally produces from glucose by the kidneys.
-The highest concentration of inositol in the human body is in the brain where it plays an important role making neurotransmitters and some steroid hormones bind to their receptors.
-Inositol is sometimes mistakenly thought of as a B vitamin, however, it is not a vitamin because it can be synthesized by the body.
+The highest concentration of inositol in the human body is in the brain where it plays an important role making neurotransmitters.

 Inositol can be classified as a humectant moisturizer.
-A humectant is a hygroscopic substance that has a molecular structure with several hydrophilic (water loving) groups.
-This structure allows humectants to attract and retain the moisture in the air nearby via absorption, drawing the water vapor into or beneath the surface.
+A humectant is a moisture loving ingredient that pull water into the top layers of the skin.
+Humectants, like inositol attract and retain the moisture in the air nearby via absorption, drawing the water vapor into or beneath the surface.
 Humectants improve moisture retention and may also help other topical skin care ingredients to perform better.
 For this reason, inositol is often found in creams, lotions, facial moisturizers, and anti-aging skin care products.

 Additionally, inositol is a major component of lecithin, another ingredient used in skin care products due to its functions as an emollient, emulsifier, and penetration enhancer.
 Lecithin is a very beneficial ingredient because it creates a barrier on the skin that effectively seals moisture in while keeping air and other environmental elements out.
+This helps to maintain the skin’s natural barrier.
+The skin’s natural barrier protects the skin from damage, allergens, bacteria and retains the water balance in the skin.
 This property makes lecithin an excellent ingredient to add to restorative creams, or for products designed for mature, dry, or overworked skin.

-The United States Food and Drug Administration (FDA) lists inositol as a direct food substance affirmed Generally Recognized As Safe (GRAS).
-The safety of inositol has not been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-However, the Panel did evaluate the safety of lecithin as used in cosmetics, and inositol is a major component of lecithin.
-The Panel evaluated the scientific data and concluded that lecithin is safe as used in rinse-off products.
-However, the Panel limited the use of lecithin in leave-on products to concentrations less than or equal to 15 percent.
-According to EWG’s Skin Deep Cosmetic Database, inositol is considered to be safe as used in cosmetics and personal care products.
-It is rated as a 1 on a scale of 1 to 10, with 1 being the lowest risk to health and 10 being the highest.
+The United States Food and Drug Administration considered inositol to be a safe ingredient in skincare and cosmetics as well as a direct food additive.
+The safety of inositol has not been assessed by the Cosmetic Ingredient Review Expert Panel, a group responsible for assessing the safety of skincare and cosmetic ingredients.
+However, the Expert Panel did evaluate the safety of lecithin as used in cosmetics, and inositol is a major component of lecithin.
+The Expert Panel evaluated the scientific data and concluded that lecithin is safe as used in skincare and cosmetic formulations.
+However, the Expert Panel does recommend the use of lecithin in leave-on products such as moisturizer to be limited to concentrations less than or equal to 15 percent.